MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/BingAdsAccountSelector.md

 ## <a name="withids-string-ids-"></a>withIds(string[] ids)
-Gets managed accounts with the specified IDs.
+Gets accounts with the specified IDs.

 [!INCLUDE[with-ids-chaining](../includes/with-ids-chaining.md)] For example, the following call selects only account 33333.